mWater/mwater-expressions/docs/Schema and Types.md

 Special column types:
 * `join`: not a columns per se, but link to one or N rows in another table
+* `section`: has contents which is list of other columns/sections
+* `expr`: has `expr` field which is an expression to be evaluated.
+Can be aggregate or individual expression

 ### enumValues